Florismart/Neverendingview/README.md

 __1.__ In Eclipse, import the library as an Android library project.
 Project > Clean to generate the binaries you need, like R.java, etc.

-__2.__ Then, add Accordino as a dependency to your existing project.
+__2.__ Then, add Neverendingview as a dependency to your existing project.

 XML Usage